 Dulce de Leche and Apples

-3 Tbsp. butter
+- 3 Tbsp. butter

-4 apples, peeled, cored and cut into 1/4 in. slices (I usually use a mix of apples)
+- 4 apples peeled, cored and cut into 1/4 in. slices (I usually use a mix of apples)

-2 tsp. sugar
+- 3 tsp. cinnamon sugar

-Good quality vanilla ice cream
+- Good quality vanilla ice cream

-Dulce de Leche, warmed
+- Dulce de Leche warmed

 Dulce de Leche